 In 2017, the U.K. Financial Conduct Authority ("FCA") that regulates LIBOR announced it intends to phase out LIBOR and stop compelling banks to submit rates for its calculation.
-In 2021, the FCA further announced that effective January 1, 2022, the one week and two-month USD LIBOR tenors are no longer being published, and all other USD LIBOR tenors will cease to be published after June 30, 2023.
+In 2021, the FCA further announced that effective January 1, 2022, the one week and two-month USD LIBOR tenors are no longer being published.
+Additionally, effective July 1, 2023 and all other USD LIBOR tenors are no longer published.